 Building Fund – Donations support major maintenance and upkeep of the current CBD building

-SCHS Fund – Donations support the South County Hebrew School and its programs
+CBD Hebrew School Fund – Donations support the CBD Hebrew School and programs

 Wendy Adler Scholarship Fund – Donations support an annual scholarship to a high school senior who demonstrates a commitment to attending services on a regular basis, after becoming a Bar/ Bat Mitzvah.